BenjaminMarkert/RTutorLongTermEffectsCommunism/README.md

 This package constitutes an interactive R problem set based on the RTutor package (https://github.com/skranz/RTutor).

-This problem set is based on the paper "The Long-Term Effects of Communism in Eastern Europe" by Fuchs-Schündeln & Schündeln (2020).
+This problem set is based on the paper **The Long-Term Effects of Communism in Eastern Europe** by Fuchs-Schündeln & Schündeln (2020).
 The paper can be found at https://pubs.aeaweb.org/doi/pdfplus/10.1257/jep.34.2.172.

-The aim of the problem set is to analyze the long term effects of communism, based on several indicators and preferences of people.
+The aim of the problem set is to analyze the long term effects of communism with several indicators and preferences of people.
+It reproduces the main analysis in an interactive way and covers explanations of useful R commands and economic theory.

 ## 1. Installation